abdalla-yahia/Web_Master_Phase_One_Task_Two/README.md

 ---

 ## 📜 License
-This project is created for **educational and training purposes**.
-Feel free to use it for personal learning or practice.
+This project was provided as a **training task** by the **Web Master learning platform**.
+It was completed for **educational purposes** only, focusing on practicing HTML, CSS, and JavaScript by fixing errors and improving the given template.

+Not intended for commercial use.